Barkley Thompson

-Barkley Stuart Thompson (born 1972) is a priest in the Episcopal Church who currently serves as the eighth Dean of Christ Church Cathedral in Houston, Texas.
+Barkley Stuart Thompson (born 1972) is a priest in the Episcopal Church who currently serves as the seventh Rector of Saint Mark's Episcopal Church in Little Rock, Arkansas.
+Saint Mark's is in the Episcopal Diocese of Arkansas.
+Before Saint Mark's, he served as the eighth Dean of Christ Church Cathedral in Houston, Texas.
 Christ Church Cathedral is the cathedral church for the Episcopal Diocese of Texas.

 Early life and education

 Thompson was born and raised in Paragould, Arkansas.
 He is the younger brother of Robert F. Thompson, a former majority leader of the Arkansas state senate.
 Thompson was raised a Methodist, with his early formation in the United Methodist Church contributing to his vocation to pastoral ministry.
 While in college, Thompson was encouraged to visit a local Episcopal parish church by one of his college professors.
 About his experience of walking into the church, Thompson has said, "The moment I crossed the threshold from narthex to nave, I had a deep sense that I had come home".
 He joined the Episcopal Church shortly thereafter, which he has described as combining "the Methodist theology of hospitality and grace" with "Catholic sacramental and liturgical worship".

 Thompson graduated with a BA, magna cum laude, from Hendrix College in Conway, Arkansas in 1995, where he also received the college's President's Medal and the Robert C. Moore Religion Award.
 Thompson went on to earn an MA degree from the University of Chicago Divinity School in 1998.
 His oral defense paper was entitled, "Toward a Christology of Purpose: The Early Royce and the Incarnation."
 Thompson later earned the Master of Divinity degree from the Episcopal Theological Seminary of the Southwest in Austin, Texas.
-From 2012-2021, Thompson served on the Seminary of the Southwest's Board of Trustees.
+From 2012 to 2021, Thompson served on the Seminary of the Southwest's board of trustees.